Contributing¶

 We write our documentation in MyST Markdown for use in Sphinx.
 This is mainly

-folder, unless it’s more appropriate to store it elsewhere, like
+stored in the docs folder, unless it’s more appropriate to store it elsewhere, like

 this file.